Twelve Hours Apart but Never Alone: The Story of Pen Pals in a Pandemic

 Each day there is a brief window of time, a small overlap in waking hours, when I catch a glimpse of the other side of the world.

 If you told me in January that I would soon regularly converse with someone in Hebei, China I would have laughed.
 I hadn’t taken a Chinese class in more than six years and I had never participated in a language exchange.
-I had no idea that a course at the local community college would expand my world so meaningfully.
+I had no idea that a course at my local Northern Virginia Community College would expand my world so meaningfully.

 I fell in love with Mandarin when I began learning it in middle school.
 Though it was challenging, I was enamored with the class and crestfallen when circumstances forced me to end my studies prematurely.
 My high school did not offer upper level Chinese and the classes never fit into my college schedule.
 Tired of waiting, this semester I enrolled in a community college Chinese course in addition to a full schedule at my home school.